 What does reply-rate-boosting timing look like in action?

 This isn’t theory.
 It’s been tested.
-And in this blog, you’ll receive all the knowledge we have gained from booking thousands of qualified B2B meetings through precision-timed outreach.
+And in this blog, you’ll receive all the knowledge we’ve gained from booking thousands of qualified B2B meetings through precision-timed outreach.

-Why Cold Email Timing for B2B Service Companies Is a Game-Changer
+Why Cold Email Timing for B2B Service Companies Is a breakthrough

 You’re not just competing with other cold emails.
 You’re competing with: